peterzimon/docs-api/admin/index.md

 JSON Web Tokens are made up of a header, a payload and the decoded secret.
 The values needed for the header and payload are:

-JSON Web Tokens are made up of a header, a payload and the decoded secret.
-The values needed for the header and payload are:

 Header:
 ```json
 {